 In a developing country like India where even after massive expansion of the conventional formal system there is still, for every school or college student, another young person in the age group of 15-35, who does not receive formal education, it is all the more important to know the scope of distance education.
 In the year 1966 at the four Regional Colleges of Education of National Council of Education Research and Training, a summer school-cum-correspondence course leading the B.Ed degree was started.
 There are many institutions in India including universities like Himachal University, Punjabi University and Bombay University where distance education strategies are being used for teaching various disciplines leading to university degree at graduate and post graduate levels.
-The basic feature of distance education is that the education is.
+The basic feature of distance education is that the education be imparted to where people are, rather than expecting them to come where education is.
 Such reversal of the trend would be required in order to educate the masses in the Third World Countries where a large number of people live below poverty line and where population continues to expand.
 In such a situation, education has to play a wider role and therefore, it can not remain confined to a classroom or a campus in reaching the unreached.